Please read each step in full, and refer to the images and animations that accompany them underneath.

 Once you hear and see the printer signal that it's at temperature, you can pull the black tube up and grip the filament.
 Then push down the spring lever and pull the filament out of the printer.
 Then simply tuck the filament tube out of the way.

 Next, using the larger of the included hexagonal keys, undo the three bolts on top of the extruder.
 TIP: Leave the bolts in, rather than taking them.
 Then they are harder to lose.
+NOTE: There may be a small amount of foam adhesive joining the flat, white ribbon cable to the extruder.
+You may remove this during the process.

 After removing the top cover, you first need to unplug the motor plug.
 Unhook the wire from under the metal plate, and wiggle the plug off the motor.